mouseless/json-concepts/json-concepts/specs/01-basics/04-schemas.md

 }
 ```

-To validate above schema you don't need to specify a concepts file since it is
+To validate above schema you don't need to specify a concepts file explicitly.
-self-validating.
 So the validation example in `javascript` becomes simpler;

 ```javascript
 const schema = Schema.load({ path: "greeting.service.json" });